 - Application for absentee ballot 2020 elections Milwaukee (instructions included) Read this page

-- Application for absentee ballot in Spanish 2020 Elections Milwaukee (instructions included)
+- Application for an absentee ballot in Spanish 2020 Elections Milwaukee (instructions included)

-- Application for absentee ballot 2020 Wisconsin (Milwaukee accepts this form)
+- Wisconsin application for absentee ballot 2020 (Milwaukee accepts this form)

 Online Voter Registration